 Background (if you find this familiar and boring, skim to the next section which is the meat of the post)

-Can we map these false beliefs -- like beliefs in gov't or partisan propaganda and fringe conspiracy theories -- onto the social pyramid or other social places like gender or religion or urban or rural?
+Can we map these false beliefs -- like beliefs in government or partisan propaganda and fringe conspiracy theories -- onto the social pyramid or other social places like gender or religion or urban or rural?
 Can such socially located false beliefs tell us about those social places and vice versa, do the social places tell us about the beliefs?
 Answering those questions is my goal: a sociological explanation for who believes what and why.

 the professional class -- the virtue-signaling class -- and their beliefs